This post contains affiliate links. I will earn a small commission if you purchase through them, at no extra cost to you.

 For a different kind of experience, book a rafting tour on the Segura River, one of my favorite experiences in Murcia.
 My mom was a little skeptical about the rafting part, however, it turned out to be very calm without any rips or falls.
 Our guides were also super patient, funny and knowledgeable.

 We got to spend two hours admiring the beautiful scenery of this protected area known for its lush riverine forest, rocky landscape, and ancient cave paintings.
 There are two stops along the way to visit the Monigotes Caves and meet the curious inhabitants of the Otter Cave.
+You can read all about our experience rafting in Murcia here.

 Another option is this rafting tour that also includes a guided experience in the Cueva del Puerto, an underground cave with impressive formations of stalactites and stalagmites in many different colors.